 Normal Pressure Hydrocephalus is one such condition.
-Tragically, thousands of people are misdiagnosed with Alzheimer's disease when they actually have NPH.
+Tragically, thousands of people are incorrectly diagnosed with Alzheimer's disease, Parkinson's, or other conditions when they actually have NPH.

 By some estimates, 375,000 people in the U.S. have NPH, but only a small fraction are diagnosed.
 Instead, misdiagnosed with Alzheimer's or Parkinson's, they are needlessly condemned to lives in a wheelchair or nursing home with little or no quality of life.

 Normal Pressure Hydrocephalus occurs when too much cerebrospinal fluid accumulates in ventricle spaces in the brain.
 This can occur through unknown causes, or may result from head trauma or brain surgery.

 Because the fluid builds up slowly over time, NPH is usually seen in older individuals.
 This, along with NPH's classic triad of symptoms - problems with balance, memory, and urination - explain why it is confused with Alzheimer's or Parkinson's disease.